cesarmiquel/apple-2-dev/readme.md

 This directory has assorted Apple II resources used for development / demos.

-- `tools`
+### Tools

-This directory has several tools I downloaded and might need:
+The `tools` directory has several tools I downloaded and might need:

 - `env.sh` - setups some environment variables
    - `ac` an alias to run AppleCommander CLI client
+   - `linapple` an alias to run the emulator with the conf in this directory
 - `ac.jar` - Is a link to the `.jar` file of the AppleCommander CLI client
 - `dw.py` - Is tool used by the "French Touch Vault" guys to modify a disk image
 - `blank-dos.dsk` - A Blank DOS image
+- `linapple.conf` - Default configuration for LinApple
+- `DiskBrowser.jar` - Diskbrowser tool to inspect `dsk` images.